W4RH4WK/Sekiro-Refresh-Rate-Fix/README.md

 This makes simple frame-rate unlocks useless, unless you run Sekiro in window mode.
 These interceptor DLLs prevent changes to the refresh rate.

+## Elden Ring

+Apparently this also works for Elden Ring - do note that Elden Ring supports online multiplayer and anti-cheat.
+So, be sure the only use the DLLs when playing offline with anti-cheat disabled.
+However, the DLLs are actually not needed if you are using [Flawless Widescreen](https://www.flawlesswidescreen.org/).
+Their plugin takes care of the FPS lock.

 ## Install Pre-compiled

 - Grab `dlls.zip` from the [latest release](https://github.com/W4RH4WK/Sekiro-Refresh-Rate-Fix/releases)